Frequently Asked Questions

 What is EMS and how does it work?

-EMS is a full body workout that targets you whole body rather than one specific body area.
+EMS is a full body workout that targets your whole body rather than one specific body area.
 EMS stimulates up to 98% of all muscles whereas a traditional workout may only use 50% of a muscle.
 This means your workout can be a lot shorter, a 20 minute workout can be the equivalent of a normal 90 minute session.

-Is EMS safe and does it work?
+Is EMS safe and does it hurt?

 Yes, it is safe.
 EMS training has been scientifically proven to be safe and effective by reputable sports institutions.
 And no, EMS training is not painful.
 The sensation of electrical current stimulating your muscles is unusual but something most people get used to very quickly.